It’s as if I have been staring into the donut-hole center of a Christmas wreath dotted with absurdly bright holiday lights.

 That is to say, I had surgery on my retinas again.
 As a type 1 diabetic for over thirty years, these things happen.
 This time the laser stitched the circumference of my center of vision—hence the wreath-like after image.

 I arrive a few minutes early for the procedure.
-A nurse calls me in for a quick eye test—the usual kind where you are shown progressively smaller and smaller letters (along with the occasional number to throw you off) until you stop guessing and simply say, “Uhh . . .”
+A nurse calls me in for a quick eye test—the usual kind where you are shown progressively smaller and smaller letters (along with the occasional random number to throw you off) until you stop guessing and merely say, “Uhh . . .”

-Afterwards she tells me to look up and puts a series of drops in my left eye to numb and dilate it.
+Afterward, she tells me to look up and puts a series of drops in my left eye to numb and dilate it.
 She turns out the lights and leaves me alone in the room while the drops gradually turn my eye into a big black hole.

 I am surrounded by a symphonic hum of machines — computers, monitors, a water cooler for the laser.
 I close my eyes and focus on the sounds like a mantra.
 The procedure is stressful.
 My doctor thinks I make too big a deal over it.